Queensland Camp Sites

 Rockhampton Ski Club Camping

 Camping metres from the Fitzroy River with stunning views was a fantastic way to unwind after 1800km from Wagga Wagga.
-This campground was a bit left field, but is really good.
+This campground was a bit left field, but is really good, and you can avoid the Hipcamp fee if you go direct.

 Flaggy Rock